akashihi/USBHume2/README.md

 * 0x02 - sensor confirmed request, but didn't transferred response.
 * 0xED - request transferred ok, but CRC check failed.

-It is normal, if you see those errors time to time (especially after device power-up), but continuous stream of errors mean hardware malfunction.
+It is normal to see those errors from time to time (especially after device power-up), but continuous stream of errors mean hardware malfunction.

 Humidity and temperature values could contain special codes, like 0xFF or 0xEE, meaning timeout during reading that value.
-Appearance of such codes are usually accompanied with 0xED value in error code field.
+Appearance of such codes is usually accompanied with 0xED value in error code field.

-Firmware internally is built using three tasks - one task for blinking RDY led to signal, that it is still alive and running.
+Firmware internally is built using three tasks - one task for blinking RDY led to signal that we are still alive and running.
 Second thread is requesting measurements from sensor every 60 seconds and third thread is responding to usb read request every 100ms or faster.

 #### Firmware flashing